Historic paint analysis: Sampling methods

 Historically, paint analysis was done on-site by carefully removing later paint layers to reveal a sequence of finishes down to the substrate, this method is commonly referred to as the scratch and match method.
 This was the methodology employed during the early restoration of finishes at Historic Williamsburg.
 Although this method is employed by a few practitioners, it is not common because of its inherent problems of misinterpretation and failure to address issues such as paint aging and discoloration.

 Because finished analysis is performed under laboratory conditions samples are collected in the field for later analysis and can be collected by the analyst or by ship to a client.
 The samples are labeled during the collection process.
 Typical information includes the sample number, building name, building location, name of the collector, date of collection, and specific data regarding the actual location of the sample.

-According to David Arbogast's sample collection, samples are typically collected in one of two types of packages.
+According to David Arbogast's recommendations for sample collection, samples are typically collected in one of two types of packages.
 Manila coin envelopes are highly recommended.
 They have large flaps which should remain unsealed.
 There is virtually no possibility of the sample migrating from such an envelope.
 The other possibility is plastic resealable (Ziploc) bags which can be opened and reclosed at will.
 The only drawback to this type of package is that labeling can be difficult.
-Sampling collection will "vary primarily depending on the type of substrate encountered.
-In order of typical frequency, substrates include wood, plaster materials, wall coverings, hard masonry materials, and metals.
-The samples are collected using a sharp metal blade such as a scalpel or XActo knife."
-Although actual parts of a building are submitted for analysis, the sample need not be large at all as it is viewed through a microscope.
-In this case, size does not matter.
-What is needed is a sample with all of its paint layers well adhered to each other and to their respective substrates.
+The samples are collected using a sharp metal blade such as a scalpel".
+The sample need not be large at all as it is viewed through a microscope but should have all its paint layers well adhered to each other and to their respective substrates.